 Some years near Labor Day we note recent books that help people of faith relate their spirituality to the workplace, develop a Christian perspective in their career fields, or learn to be a faithful agent of God’s Kingdom “in, but not of” the culture of the work-world.

-As you may know, we have an annotated bibliography–just click on “vocations at the
+As you may know, we have an annotated bibliography––just click on “vocations“ at the

-jesus the carpenter.gif website—that lists and describes a handful of books for various career areas.
+website—that lists and describes a handful of books for various career areas.
 Originally designed for college students wanting to supplement their studies by reading authors who related Biblical thinking to their academic discipline, we’ve heard of professionals and career oriented folk in the world-world who say they’ve never been invited to read a book about their job, and were astonished to see our vast listings there.
 So, we encourage Hearts & Minds friends to check out that set of bibliographies, seeing how I describe books for businesspeople, media professionals, artists, farmers, counselors, teachers, or engineers.
 From special education to environmental studies, from law to literature, from health care to home-making, we have descriptions of titles that would allow you to see your job in light of God’s light.
 Pastors or campus ministers or youth workers who are reading this— I hope you keep this bibliography bookmarked on your favorites list, so you can refer to it often as you equip your saints for daily discipleship, serving God in their particular field of endeavor.
 What does it say about our pastoral leadership when folks are interviewed about their call to serve God in their career areas and they report that they never heard of such a thing, rarely heard a sermon about work, never knew there were books offering a spirituality of labor?

 In fact, I will list two books about these themes that are exactly for pastors.
 I hate to say it, but our experience is that most pastors don’t read this kind of stuff, so if you are passionate about the role of what they call “the laity” and would like to see your church leadership more overtly involved in raising up work-world concerns within your congregation, you may have to buy this for him or her.
 I’m sure they wouldn’t mind the encouragement, and may be eager to know you want more nurture in a theology of labor, how to live faithfully at the job site, and how to find greater meaning in the 9-to-5.